ejfrancis/brute-force-block/README.md

 ];
 ```

-2.  get the login status. use this when building your login form
+2. Get the login status.
+Use this when building your login form

 ```php
 $BFBresponse = ejfrancis\BruteForceBlock::getLoginStatus($throttle_settings);